 My daughter also told me that at her school on the last day, the teachers all go outside and wave to the buses of kids while they’re departing.
 Now that’s a nice custom!

 Perhaps there’s more overall civility in schools nowadays.

 PS Feel free to let us know in the comments below if you or your kids still sing this chant.
 You’re also welcome to share other end of school year chants (in any language – though we appreciate translations!).

 This article was posted on Friday, June 25th, 2010 at 9:31 am and is filed under Children's Songs, Countries & Cultures, English, Languages, Mama Lisa, School, Schoolyard Chants, Teaching, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply